St Patrick’s Mental Health Services (SPMHS) is delighted to invite you to our annual Founder’s Day conference on Friday, 28 November 2025.

 Our programme will feature expert contributions from Paul Gilligan, Chief Executive Officer (CEO) of St Patrick’s Mental Health Services and Professor Paul Fearon, Medical Director at St Patrick’s Mental Health Services.

-Delivering the keynote address will be Dr Peter Hughes, Consultant Psychiatrist with the International Committee of the Red Cross, and Lecturer and Trainer in Global Mental Health and Human Rights.
+Delivering the keynote address will be Dr Peter Hughes, Consultant Psychiatrist currently working with the National Health Service (NHS).

 Speakers joining us include: